Welcome to the Applied Sociology Research Cluster of the Canadian Sociological Association (CSA).

 Brittany Etmanski is a current M.A.
 Candidate at the University of Guelph, a Statistical Assistant for the South-Western Ontario Research Data Centre (SWORDC), and will be pursuing her PhD at the University of Waterloo in the fall.
 Her areas of research interests include: Quantitative and Mixed Method Approaches, the Sociology of Education and Work, School-to-Work transitions, Social Stratification & Inequality, and Social & Public Policy.

-Kristyn Frank has a PhD in sociology from the University of Waterloo, and works a senior researcher in the Social Analysis and Modelling Division at Statistics Canada.
-Kristyn was one of the inspiring members of our Applied Sociology Careers Outside Academe panel at Congress.
+Kristyn Frank has a PhD in sociology from the University of Waterloo, and is a senior researcher in the Social Analysis and Modelling Division at Statistics Canada.
+Her work concentrates on the economic and social integration of immigrants.
+She is also actively involved in research examining the labour market outcomes and skills of postsecondary graduates in Canada.